MSD Manual

 In the US, stroke is the 5th most common cause of death and the most common cause of neurologic disability in adults.

-Strokes involve the arteries of the brain (see figure Arteries of the brain Overview of Stroke Overview of Stroke ), either the anterior circulation (branches of the internal carotid artery) or the posterior circulation (branches of the vertebral and basilar arteries).
+Strokes involve the arteries of the brain (see figure Arteries of the brain), either the anterior circulation (branches of the internal carotid artery) or the posterior circulation (branches of the vertebral and basilar arteries).

 The anterior cerebral artery supplies the medial portions of the frontal and parietal lobes and corpus callosum.
-The middle cerebral artery supplies large portions of the frontal, parietal, and temporal lobe surfaces.
+The middle cerebral artery supplies large portions of the lateral surfaces of frontal, parietal, and temporal lobes.
 Branches of the anterior and middle cerebral arteries (lenticulostriate arteries) supply the basal ganglia and anterior limb of the internal capsule.

 The vertebral and basilar arteries supply the brain stem, cerebellum, posterior cerebral cortex, and medial temporal lobe.
 The posterior cerebral arteries bifurcate from the basilar artery to supply the medial temporal (including the hippocampus) and occipital lobes, thalamus, and mammillary and geniculate bodies.

-Anterior circulation and posterior circulation communicate in the circle of Willis.
+Anterior circulation and posterior circulation communicate in the circle of Willis via the posterior communicating artery.

 Risk factors

-The following are modifiable factors that contribute to increased risk of stroke:
+The following are modifiable risk factors that contribute to increased risk of stroke:

 Unmodifiable risk factors include the following: